TripleCrownDiamond/vyrale/project/work-with-us/technical-documentation.md

 **Note:**

-- All technologies are selected with a **free-tier/open-source first** logic.
+- Technologies are selected prioritizing robust **open-source** components and free tiers where practical.
+- **Important:** While the underlying stack leverages open-source software, the final **⚡vyrale application itself is a commercial product and will not be open-source or free.**
 - Future migrations toward more independent, scalable hosting are anticipated.

 ---